Everything you need to know about holiday carryover

 A great way to compromise between not allowing any holiday carryover and having to pay out €12,000 in time off is to set a cap on the amount of time off you can accrue.
 You can also set expiration dates on days off.
 Be sure to communicate both of these policies to your employees.

 The most important thing is communication.
 Whether you allow annual leave rollover, allow no annual leave rollover, or enact any other policy, you need to communicate this to your employees.
-And you need to have proof that you did so to head off any potential lawsuits.
+And you need to have proof that you did so to avoid any potential lawsuits.

 So how do you go about communicating those annual leave policies to your employees?
 In many cases, leave terms are stated in the employee contract.
 And while it is true that employees are responsible for reading any contract they sign, it’s better to be safe than sorry.